ajdruff/git-splits/readme.md

     A previous backup already exists in refs/original/ Force overwriting the backup with -f

-If you check in .git/refs/original, you'll see the backup.
+If you check in `.git/refs/original`, you'll see the backup.

-To enable the operation to proceed, you must delete the backup by using the -f flag as the first option(the order of options is important):
+To enable the operation to proceed, you must delete the backup by using the -f flag as the first option (the order of options is important):

      git splits   -f -b database mysql

 Note that because git splits rewrites the history for only the new branch that is created, the backup is extraneous.
 All the same, it is cautioned to make a complete backup of both your origin and your local repositories before using `git splits`.

-###EXAMPLE 3.
+### EXAMPLE 3.
 Split directories into a new repository

 This example is exactly like Example 1 except that we go one step further and make the new branch into its own repo.

 See example 1 for directory structure.

-    #checkout the current dev branch that holds the directories that we want
+Checkout the current dev branch that holds the directories that we want

     git checkout dev

-    #use `git splits` to create a new branch that holds only our website files and not anything we don't want
+Use `git splits` to create a new branch that holds only our website files and not anything we don't want

     git splits   -b branch_my_website public_html config

-This creates a new branch `branch_my_website` and adds the public_html and config directories to it.
+This creates a new branch `branch_my_website` and adds the `public_html` and `config` directories to it.

 Now create a new empty repo either locally or on a remote server.
 For this example, we'll assume we've created an empty repo called `repo_my_website` on GitHub that has path : `git@github.com:simpliwp/repo_my_website.git`

 After the successful split, and after you created the remote empty repo, run the following commands within the local repo you ran `git splits` on:

-    #add a new remote origin for the empty repo so we can push to the empty repo
+Add a new remote origin for the empty repo so we can push to the empty repo

     git remote add origin_my_website git@github.com:simpliwp/repo_my_website.git

-    #push the branch to the empty repo's master branch
+Push the branch to the empty repo's master branch

     git push origin_my_website branch_my_website:master

-    #Now change current directory out of the old repo
+Now change current directory out of the old repo

     cd /path/to/where/you/want/the/new/local/repo

-    #clone the remote repo you just pushed to
+Clone the remote repo you just pushed to

     git clone  git@github.com:simpliwp/repo_my_website.git

-Done.

-##Credits
+## Credits

 core filter-branch code taken from  a [Stackoverflow post](http://stackoverflow.com/a/6006679/3306354)  by [jkeating](http://stackoverflow.com/users/691627/jkeating)

-##AUTHOR
+## AUTHOR

 Written by Andrew Druffner <andrew@nomstock.com>